Future of Democracy workers are required to:

-If you cannot attend your scheduled training class, please contact the Future of Democracy Coordinator.
-If you cannot attend your scheduled class, you must contact us via phone or email to cancel at least 24 hours before the beginning of the class.
+If you cannot attend your training class, you must contact us via phone or email to cancel at least 24 hours before the beginning of the class.

 What hours are required to work the election?

 You must report to your assigned polling location on the Monday before the election at 6:00 PM to set up the location.
 This lasts approximately 2 hours.
-Election Day is long.
-You start work at 5:30 a.m. and finish when the entire polling location has completed their tasks at approximately 8:30 p.m.
+You start work at 5:30 a.m. on Election Day and finish when the entire polling location has completed their tasks at approximately 8:30 p.m.
 You are given a lunch break and two (2) additional breaks during the day.
 You must complete the entire shift.
 Half or partial shifts are not available.

 What if I can’t work on Election Day?